CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/first-look-at-the-plugin.md

 This is because often times resources are saved using human-readable formats in the project workspace, but are converted to a binary format when the game is exported for performance reasons.
 Several built-in Godot resources are converted to binary when exporting games, such as `.tres` and `.tscn` files, which become `.res` and `.scn`, respectively.

-Orchestrator also uses this same technique when the project's Orchestration is storede in text-based format with the `.torch` extension.
+Orchestrator also uses this same technique when the project's Orchestration is stored in text-based format with the `.torch` extension.
-During the export process, the `.torch` file is converted to a compressed, binary format using the `.os` extension, which greatly reduces the file size and speeds up game load times.
+During the export process, the `.torch` file is converted to a compressed, binary format, which greatly reduces the file size and speeds up game load times.

 :::tip
 When exporting a game, any `.os` binary format that is used in the project is exported as-is without any transformation.